-Doctors of chiropractic rarely or virtually never see any of the conditions listed on the following page affecting the integument; however, 36% to 48% of practitioners arrive at the diagnosis of these conditions in the majority of the cases seen in their practices.
-Chiropractors most often do not treat these problems, sometimes comanage them, and only rarely act as sole providers.
+Doctors of chiropractic rarely or virtually never see any of the skin conditions listed in the integument section; however, 36% to 48% of practitioners arrive at the diagnosis of these conditions in the majority of the cases seen in their practices.
+Chiropractors most often do not treat these problems, sometimes co-manage them, and only rarely act as sole providers.

-Data for integument conditions appear in Table 9.7.
+Data for integument conditions appear in Table 8.7.